There’s a ton of noise online today. How are you going to stand out?

 Today, I want to share with you how I execute on a weekly blog post from idea to execution.
 The key to doing this consistently is to create an editorial calendar.
 I’ll show you how to do this using Asana and CoSchedule.

-How to use Asana and CoSchedule to Create an Awesome Editorial Calendar
+How to Create an Asana Editorial Calendar Along with CoSchedule

 You might be wondering why I use both Asana and CoSchedule.
 I use Asana for the blog post workflow, and I use CoSchedule for the editorial and promotional calendar.
 I prefer to use Asana for the workflow because I have team members to whom I outsource most of the process.